cozodb/cozo-docs/source/queries.rst

 Input relations may be stored relations or relations resulting from rules.

 Each utility/algorithm expects specific shapes for their input relations.
-You must consult the documentation for each utility/algorithm to understand its API.
+You must consult the :doc:`documentation <algorithms>` for each utility/algorithm to understand its API.

 In fixed rules, bindings for input relations are usually omitted, but sometimes if they are provided they are interpreted and used in algorithm-specific ways, for example in the DFS algorithm bindings.